ihr-it-projekt/DayZModsInfo/RevivePlayer/Readme.md

 1. Update done.
 Start your Server
 1. If everything is fine, you can delete the old config folder ``YourServerProfilesFolder\TBRevivePlayer``

+## FAQ

+### The defibrillator is de spawned after re log/server restart
+In your `mpmission` folder there is a `cfgIgnoreList.xml` where you have to remove the "Defibrillator" entry

 ## Configuration

 ````